mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 #### 8.3.1 Pseudo-Randomization

 We have our dataset with non-probability sampling.
-We find a similar dataset but with a probability sampling: both need to have similar features/measurements, or at least an overlapping set.
+We find a similar dataset but with a probability sampling: both need to have similar measurement variables, or at least an overlapping set.
-A logistic regression model is trained with both datasets stacked together using the features we have available for the units: the model predicts the probability of a sample to belong to the non-probablity sampling (y = 1).
+A logistic regression model is trained with both datasets stacked together using the variables we have available for the units: the model predicts the probability of a sample to belong to the non-probablity sampling (y = 1).
 Then, the logistic regression is applied to the non-probability dataset to see if we select the samples or not.

 In understand that the ones with a high probability of belonging to the probability sample are taken.
 Then, methods from probability samplings are applied, as if we knew the probability of selection.